-\begin{rmk} Recall that a quasitriangular Hopf algebra is ribbon if it admits a balance $b$ fixed by the antipode, in which case it is called a ribbon element.
+\begin{remark} Recall that a quasitriangular Hopf algebra is \emph{ribbon} if it admits a balance $b$ fixed by the antipode, in which case it is called a ribbon element.
 The interplay between ribbon elements and the reflection equation was first observed by Donin, Kulish and Mudrov \cite{DKM03}.
-The notion of half--balance is due to Kamnitzer--Tingley, Snyder--Tingley \cite{KT09, ST09} and Enriquez \cite{E10}.
-It would be interesting to see if the approach in \cite{DKM03} extends to half-balances. \rmkend \end{rmk}
+The notion of half-balance is due to Kamnitzer--Tingley, Snyder--Tingley \cite{KT09, ST09} and Enriquez \cite{E10}.
+It would be interesting to see if the approach in \cite{DKM03} extends to half-balances. \rmkend \end{remark}